catppuccin/toolbox/README.md

 When running `whiskers example.yml {latte, frappe, macchiato, mocha}`, we see that:

-- Frappe & Macchiato will have the accent `mauve` hex code.
+- Frappé & Macchiato will have the accent `mauve` hex code.
 - Latte will have the accent `pink` hex code.
 - Mocha will have the accent `blue` hex code.